costs-to-expect/api-docs/currencies/GET.md

 # Currencies - GET

-Return the supported currencies, currency support needs to be added in the code, we don't allow it to be changed via the API.
+Return the supported currencies.

+*Support for new currencies needs to be added in the code, we don't allow it to be changed via the API so no POST endpoint*

 ## Request